yakimka/rst_tutorial/exercise_template.rst

    reStructuredText input area (middle-right panel) and rendered as HTML in the output area (bottom-right panel).

+   When writing reStructuredText, please try to keep line lengths between 80 and 120 characters for better readability.

    Replace "Lesson X: Lesson Title" with the actual lesson number and title.
    Fill in the description and task for the student below.
    Don't copy this block to the lesson.